Forever Young (Bob Dylan song): Personnel

-Joan Baez version
+Cover versions

 In 1974, Joan Baez covered "Forever Young" as a single.
 It reached No. 13 on the US Adult Contemporary chart.

-Rebbie Jackson version

 Michael Jackson's sister Rebbie Jackson covered "Forever Young" for the Free Willy 2: The Adventure Home soundtrack in 1995.

-The Pretenders version

 The Pretenders covered "Forever Young" for the With Honors soundtrack and later included it on their album Last of the Independents in 1994.
 This version also appeared on the Free Willy 2: The Adventure Home soundtrack alongside Rebbie Jackson's version in 1995.

+In August 2026, Hothouse Flowers singer Liam Ó Maonlaí performed the song with Eddie Vedder, Bono, The Edge, and many other singers to close out the funeral of singer Glen Hansard.

 Louisa Johnson version

 In December 2015, Louisa Johnson, the winner of the twelfth series of The X Factor, released a cover version of "Forever Young" as her winner's single.
 It was released on December 13, 2015, immediately after Johnson won.
 Johnson performed the song live on The X Factor final.
 She also performed it on Text Santa.
 Johnson's version entered the UK Singles Chart on December 18 at number nine, and was the first X Factor winner single not to reach number one in the UK; however, it was at the top for 5 weeks on the official Physical Singles Chart during holiday season 2015 and into early 2016.
 The song had sold 99,648 copies in the UK as of June 2016.